 --Covers statistical and mathematical methods chosen specifically because of their importance and usefulness in analyzing sports data.

 --Designed for readers who love sports and sports statistics and who would like to be able to conduct their own statistical analyses of sports data.

---Examples in the book cover a wide range of sports including baseball, football, basketball, soccer, hockey, golf, and tennis.
+--Examples in the book cover a wide range of sports including baseball, football, basketball, soccer, hockey, golf, tennis, and lacrosse.